PRIVATE TOILET (PRIVATE PORTO) RENTAL PLAN FOR 2018

 Totally okay.
 Who you give copies of your porto key to is your business.
 Just remember that the person placing the rental order is responsible for the condition of the unit, so overloading your rental with 45 of your closest friends is not going to end well for you.
 Plan your kindness accordingly.

 If we find a lock on a public unit, it will be cut.
 If we catch someone locking or using a locked public unit, they will be immediately removed from the event.
-If we find a lock on a public unit, we may even stake it out and make an example of the locker, because people like this are who ruined it for everyone and led to changes this year.

 But we need more than the number of units offered to our tribe contact.